"Avengers" to return to big screen in sequel

-LOS ANGELES The runaway success of "The Avengers" movie landed the crime-fighting Marvel superhero team a return date to theaters.
+LOS ANGELES The runaway success of "The Avengers" movie landed the crime-fighting Marvel superhero team a return date to theatres.

 Hot off the movie's record-setting debut, Walt Disney Co said on Tuesday an "Avengers" sequel is in the works, though no release date is set.

-The movie debuted with a staggering $207.4 million from U.S. and Canadian theaters over the weekend, the biggest debut in film history.
+The movie debuted with a staggering $207.4 million (128.4 million pounds) from U.S. and Canadian theatres over the weekend, the biggest debut in film history.
 Globally, the film has pulled in $702.2 million.

 The film unites Marvel superheroes including Iron Man, Black Widow, Thor and The Hulk in a battle against a villain out to destroy the Earth.
 Stars include Robert Downey Jr. and Scarlett Johansson.